robashton/blog/input/pages/Write Your Erlang Gen Servers in Visual Basic/content.markdown

   }
 ```

-And this would allow us to write a gen server which connects to a udp sockets and writes everything it receives to disk.
+And this would allow us to write a gen server which connects to a udp socket and writes everything it receives to disk.
 (Assuming we've wrapped file:open/etc the same way as we just did with UDP)

 ```csharp